Age For Sexual Consent In Canada

 Exceptions

 One of the key exceptions to the general rule is the "close-in-age" exemption.
 This provision applies when the older person is not more than five years older than the minor and is intended to recognize that consensual relationships may occur between adolescents who are relatively close in age.
-However, this exception does not apply in cases involving positions of trust or authority, or where there is evidence of exploitation or abuse.
+That said, this exception does not apply in cases involving positions of trust or authority, or where there is evidence of exploitation or abuse.
 It’s a very nuanced section of the law.

 Debates and Challenges